 Also, be wary of the ambient temperature around you.

-Of course there’s not much you can do if you are recording a video in somewhere as hot as Death Valley.
+Of course, there’s not much you can do if you are recording a video somewhere as hot as Death Valley or something.

 If you want to learn more about your G7X Mark III then check out the following posts which you might find helpful: